Lindy Layton: Career

 Layton attended the Barbara Speake Stage School in the 1980s and appeared as an actor in TV shows such as Casualty and Press Gang (though many people have mistaken the latter for an appearance in Grange Hill on BBC One, getting Layton mixed up with the actress Lindy Brill, who had also played a character called Cathy (Hargreaves)).

 In the early 1990s, Layton was part of Norman Cook's dance music collective Beats International, which featured her as lead vocalist on a couple of singles, including the number-one hit "Dub Be Good to Me".
 Beats International's debut album, Let Them Eat Bingo, sold moderately.

 Following the success of the singles with Beats International in 1990, Layton signed a solo deal with Arista, and released her version of Janet Kay's hit "Silly Games".
 The single was a hit, and further releases followed from her 1991 debut album Pressure.
 However, these decreased in popularity.
 Pressure was mostly produced by Norman Cook and the dance-soul-funk outfit Driza Bone.
-The album's second single, "Echo My Heart", narrowly missed a UK Top 40 placing in January 1991, while "Wait for Love" produced by Norman Cook failed to reach the UK Singles Chart altogether, in April of that year.
+The album's second single, "Echo My Heart", narrowly missed a UK Top 40 placing in January 1991, while "Wait for Love" produced by Norman Cook failed to reach the UK Top 75 Singles Chart altogether, in April of that year.

 Layton's summer 1991 release of "Without You (One and One)" followed, again produced by Driza Bone.
 "Without You (One and One)" sold better than Layton's previous single, but failed to reach the Top 40.
 Layton released a one-off single for Debut Records in 1992.
-"I'll Be a Freak for You" was not a chart hit.
+"I'll Be a Freak for You" was not a UK Top 75 chart hit.
 The following year, Layton re-emerged with a new deal with PWL.
 The new material was more commercial, and two single releases of minor chart success were released in the UK: "We Got the Love" and "Show Me".
 Without the expected profitable return, Layton parted company with PWL.